ycpcs/cs101-spring2018/assign/assign05.md

 Standard features (complete these for full credit on the assignment):

+* design artifacts: 10
 * `struct Scene` has representation of snake: 5
 * snake is displayed: 15
 * snake moves: 20
-* player can control snake: 25
+* player can control snake: 20
-* game ends when snake goes out of bounds: 10
+* game ends when snake goes out of bounds: 8
-* game ends when snake's head collides with its body: 10
+* game ends when snake's head collides with its body: 8
-* pressing `q` ends the program: 5
+* pressing `q` ends the program: 4
 * good coding style: 10

 Extra credit features (complete these for up to 40 points of extra credit):